giantswarm/docs/src/content/tutorials/continuous-deployment/bases/index.md

 last_review_date: 2024-09-25
 ---

-Our CAPx (CAPI provider-specific clusters) are delivered by Giant Swarm as a set of two applications.
-The first one is an [App Custom Resource](https://docs.giantswarm.io/overview/fleet-management/app-management/)(CR) with a Cluster instance definition, while the second one is an App CR containing all the default applications needed for a cluster to run correctly.
-As such, creating a CAPx cluster means that you need to deliver two configured App CRs to the Management Cluster.
+Our clusters are delivered by Giant Swarm as a set of two applications.
+The first one is an [`App` custom resource](https://docs.giantswarm.io/overview/fleet-management/app-management/)(CR) with a Cluster instance definition, while the second one is an `App` CR containing all the default applications needed for a cluster to run correctly.
+As such, creating cluster means that you need to deliver two configured `App` CRs to the management cluster.

 Adding definitions can be done on two levels: shared cluster template and version-specific template, see [create shared template base](#create-shared-template-base) and [create versioned base](#create-versioned-base-optional).

-**IMPORTANT**, CAPx configuration utilizes the [App Platform Configuration Levels](/getting-started/app-platform/app-configuration/#levels), in the following manner:
+**IMPORTANT**, cluster configuration utilizes the [app platform configuration system]({{< relref "/tutorials/app-platform/app-configuration/#levels" >}}), in the following manner:

-- cluster templates provide default configuration via App' `config` field,
+- Cluster templates provide default configuration via `App` `config` field,
-- cluster instances provide custom configuration via App' `extraConfig` field, which is overlaid on top of `config`.
-The file set with higher priority will prevail in case of colliding config values.
+- Cluster instances provide custom configuration via `App` `extraConfig` field, which is overlaid on top of `config`.
+The file set with higher priority will prevail in case of colliding configuration values.

 See more about this approach [here](https://github.com/giantswarm/rfc/tree/main/merging-configmaps-gitops).